-The TTUHSC Libraries of the Health Sciences in Lubbock, Amarillo, El Paso, and Odessa presently contain more than 305,436 bound volumes, of which over 207,000 are located in Lubbock and Odessa.
-Over 35,000 electronic books are also available.
-The system has 1,277 print journal subscriptions and approximately 15,000 electronic journals available at all TTUHSC sites.
-Over 16,140 audiovisuals are also available.
+The TTUHSC Libraries of the Health Sciences in Lubbock, Amarillo, El Paso, and Odessa presently contain more than 309,925 bound volumes, of which over 209,000 are located in Lubbock and Odessa.
+Over 35,678 electronic books are also available.
+The system has 907 print journal subscriptions and approximately 18,727 electronic journals available at all TTUHSC sites.
+Over 16,674 audiovisuals are also available.
 The libraries feature study carrels, interlibrary loan and photocopy services, reference services, and Internet access/connectivity.
-The Preston Smith Library of the Health Sciences, a 50,000 square foot facility, which opened during the Summer of 1998 on the Lubbock campus, features 28 group study rooms and a 64 station Learning Resource Center (LRC).
+The Preston Smith Library of the Health Sciences, a 50,000 square foot facility on the Lubbock campus, features 30 group study rooms and a 64 station Learning Resource Center (LRC).

-Numerous online databases are available for use including: MEDLINE, CINAHL Plus with Full Text, anatomy.tv, Natural Medicines, Health and Psychosocial Instruments, International Pharmaceutical Abstracts, MICROMEDEX, PsycINFO, MedlinePlus, PubMed, Web of Knowledge, Netter Presenter, and ERIC, as well as general and academic TexShare databases.
-Ovid full-text Nursing Collections, MDConsult with full-text, Science Direct full-text electronic journals and a full array of electronic books are also accessible.
+Numerous online databases are available for use including: MEDLINE, PubMed, CINAHL Plus with Full Text, Anatomy.tv, Natural Medicines, Health and Psychosocial Instruments, International Pharmaceutical Abstracts, MICROMEDEX, PsycINFO, MedlinePlus, Web of Knowledge, Netter Presenter, ERIC, as well as general and academic TexShare databases.

+Ovid full-text Nursing Collections, MDConsult with full-text, Science Direct full-text electronic journals, RefWorks and Endnote Web bibliographic tools, and a full array of electronic books are also accessible.
 Off-site access to licensed electronic resources is available via a proxy server to all TTUHSC faculty, staff, and students.
 The four libraries of the TTUHSC system have a common online catalog for access to holdings at all TTUHSC libraries.
 Nursing students also enjoy access to the TTU Library, with more than 1.5 million items, including U.S. Government documents and science holdings.